zaid105/Vehicle-Coupon-Recommendation/README.md

 <br><br>
 Data Set Information:
 <br><br>
 This data was collected via a survey on Amazon Mechanical Turk.
-The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.
-For more information about the dataset, please refer to the paper:<br>
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver. <br>
 Wang, Tong, Cynthia Rudin, Finale Doshi-Velez, Yimin Liu, Erica Klampfl, and Perry MacNeille.
 'A bayesian framework for learning rule sets for interpretable classification.'
 The Journal of Machine Learning Research 18, no. 1 (2017): 2357-2393.
 <br><br>
 # Attribute Information: